jorge-cardoso/jorge-cardoso.github.io/index.md

 Open Positions
 --------------
-I currently have a few open positions for PhD student, postdocs, or professionals that would like to work with us to improve and extend with new ideas our system to release **iForesight 3.0**.
+I currently have a few open positions for PhD students, postdocs, or professionals that would like to work with us to improve and extend with new ideas our system to release **iForesight 3.0**.

 + PhD Position/Postdoc: [AI-Driven Cloud Operations](research/PhD_Postdoc_Position_Intelligent_Cloud_Operations_2019-02-15.pdf)